Calocoris affinis: Distribution

-It is distributed in most of Europe, including Denmark, Germany, Turkey, Serbia, Finland, Spain, Portugal and Italy.
-It is normally found in meadows.
+It is distributed in most of Europe, but absent from Greece, the British Isles, and northern Fennoscandia.
+It occurs on meadows.

-It is not found in Switzerland and Greece due to the mountainous terrain.

 Characteristics

-It can be 6.6 to 8.3 mm long.
-It lays its eggs in the fall, while hatching in the summer from June to August.
+Adults are 6.6 to 8.3 mm long.
+Overwintering takes place as eggs while the adults can be observed in the summer from June to August.

 Diet

-Its diet consists of Urtica dioica juices, Heracleum sphondylium nectar, and Centaurea jacea nectar.
+It is polyphagous, feeding on, e.g., Urtica dioica, Heracleum sphondylium, and Centaurea jacea.